 #1.
 Get rid of worn, ill-fitting, and out-of -date clothing.

-It’s far better to have a small, highly edited wardrobe of items you love and wear over and over, than a closet crammed full of everything you’ve purchased over the past 20 years.
+I would much rather have a small, highly edited wardrobe of items I love and wear over and over than a closet crammed full of everything I’ve purchased over the past 20 years.
+My goal is to keep my closet to clothings and shoes that I actually wear on a regular basis.
+It makes it much less overwhelming to put outfits together.

 If you haven’t done a good closet edit in a while, this is the place to start.
 Getting rid of items that are worn, out of style, stained, ill-fitting, or too large or small should be the first step towards elevating your style.